Inpatient and outpatient aquatic therapy program for pain relief and mobility

 Aquatic therapy program options at Bryn Mawr Rehab

-Our experienced staff members, trained in water safety and therapy, facilitate three aquatic therapy programs to meet inpatient, outpatient and community needs.
+Our experienced staff members, trained in water safety and therapy, facilitate three programs to meet inpatient, outpatient and community needs.

-Inpatient aquatic therapy program: Our inpatient program operates individual and group sessions five days a week.
+- Inpatient program: Our inpatient program operates individual and group sessions five days a week.

-Outpatient aquatic therapy program: The outpatient program offers day and evening hours to best accommodate busy participants.
+- Outpatient program: The outpatient program offers day and evening hours to best accommodate busy participants.

-Community aquatic therapy program: Our community program provides a self-pay maintenance option for those who would benefit from continuing aquatic therapy after physical therapy has ended.
+- Community program: Our community program provides a self-pay maintenance option for those who would benefit from continuing aquatic therapy after physical therapy has ended.

 A physician's prescription is required for aquatic therapy at Bryn Mawr Rehab Hospital and can be made on an inpatient or outpatient basis.